Bookseller exodus? After new FBA fees, evidence Amazon booksellers may have dropped by over 10%.

 To get close to an accurate answer, we’d have to know one very important detail: Is it the megasellers who are leaving?
 Or the little sellers?
 Or both?

 There’s no way to know.
 We don’t log the seller’s names at Zen Arbitrage, only how may there are.

 By any measure, 10%+ is significant.
 It means fewer sellers to compete against.
 Which means prices go up (although probably not noticeably so).
 And it means these things work in some small part to offset the increased fees.

-This 10% is probably just the beginning
+This 10% drop-out rate is probably just the beginning

 It’s only been six weeks since the new Amazon fees.
 In all likelihood, this exodus has only begun.